Suitable for kids and adults

 Entertainment Value: Lower-risk tightrope thrills

 My children had a blast with the Flybold Slackline Kit.
-It’s a deceptively simple solo activity that just about anyone can try, and every friend who came by wanted a turn.
+It’s a deceptively simple solo activity and every friend who came by wanted a turn.
 One of the drawbacks of the kit is that only one person can slackline at once, so there is a lot of waiting involved when done with a larger group.
 However, all agreed this slackline was worth the wait.

 Only one person can slackline at once, so there is a lot of waiting involved.
 However, all kids agreed this slackline was worth the wait.